tosin19-tech/Automotive-Ad-Performance-Analysis-Image-vs.-Video-Posts-/README.md

 To evaluate the performaance difference between image and video ad posts in terms of engagement rate and conversion rate, and determine whether one format significantly outperforms the other.
 The analysis aims to answer:
 1. Which ad format (image or video) drives higher engagement and conversion?
-2. Is there a statistically signicant difference between their conversion rates?
+2. Is there a statistically significant difference between their conversion rates?
 3. How stable and predictable is the relationship between engagement and conversion for each format?
+4. To measure campaign profitability through ROI and cost-perclick (CPC) analysis, incorporating discount strategies and estimated net profit to assess marketing efficiency.

 A. Descriptive Analysis (Power BI Dashboard)
 1. Overview